sourcegraph/handbook/content/support/support-workflow.md

 ### Support contracts
 * **Purpose:** Agreed upon contracts to provide with dedicated support.
 * **Those involved:** CE/support/engineering
-* **Details:** *Note: We still need to figure out exactly how support will be involved.* You can see which customers have such contracts in our [Exceptions for Customers document](https://docs.google.com/document/d/1YeRxSeVizEJPE1JNA5FG7mIz3ucjSxYXkEBX2XEytJU/edit).
+* **Details:** You can see which customers have such contracts in our [Exceptions for Customers document](https://docs.google.com/document/d/1YeRxSeVizEJPE1JNA5FG7mIz3ucjSxYXkEBX2XEytJU/edit).

 ### External (customer) Slack accounts
 * **Purpose:** We have a couple customers who were not able to join our Slack account, so we agreed to join theirs.
 Generally, we don't want to do this because it's very hard to scale, have coverage when folks are not working, etc.